 Success is a political system that gets as close as possible to pure democracy, with the checks and balances and incentive structures to make corruption and oligarchy nearly impossible, and that will naturally result in a healthy check on corporate power and consolidation, freedom of speech within the bounds of public safety, and a generous public support system that helps everyone achieve their dreams.

-Success is an economic system—unencumbered by systemic racism—that fulfills the needs of everyone, provides free education, healthcare, and guarantees housing, while properly rewarding the risk that leads to innovation.
+Success is an economic system—unencumbered by systemic racism—that fulfills the needs of everyone, provides free education, healthcare, and guarantees housing, while properly rewarding the risk that leads to innovation and entrepreneurship.
 Success is a system designed to value most highly the thing that all humans most desire—the time to live free of stress, enjoy and explore the world with the people you love.

 Our system does not work this way today, and it’s not because such a dream is impossible.
 Certainly from a technical perspective, these goals are all feasible, and we know enough about human behavior and social science to make it happen.
 If we make the incremental changes in the proper order, it is possible to complete the transformation before it’s too late, before change comes violently.